 GCP training must be completed every 3 years for anyone who is involved in the conduct, oversight, or management of clinical trials.

-NOTE: GCP training will count as human subjects training for the purposes of IRB applications however, it does not change the requirement of annual human subjects training.
+NOTE: GCP training will count as human subjects training for the purposes of IRB applications.

 There are several ways to complete GCP training: